NicOudart/PyBWE/docs/PySSBWE.md

 **Notes:**
 Unlike the classic BWE (or the PBWE), where the Burg algorithm guaranties the stability of the model, the stability of the state-space model is not guaranteed.
 The order of the model is by default estimated using AIC.
-It can also be set by the user.
+It can also be set by the user, or estimated with another method.

 ### PySSBWE.statespace_extrapolation(y,A,B,C,Nextra)